Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 The sound speed in a protoplanetary disk decreases outward, so a steady-state disk becomes less stable at large radii.
 Indeed, unless the temperature becomes so low that external irradiation (not that from the central star) dominates the heating, a steady-state disk {\em will} become gravitational unstable provided only that it is large enough.

 To derive sufficient conditions for fragmentation, we need to go beyond these elementary considerations and ask what happens to a massive disk as instability is approached.
 The critical point is that as $Q$ is reduced, {\em non-axisymmetric} instabilities set in which do not necessarily lead to fragmentation.
-Rather, the instabilities generate spiral arms \cite{laughlin94} which both transport angular momentum and lead to dissipation and heating.
-The dissipation in particular results in heating of the disk, which raises the sound speed and makes fragmentation less likely.
+Rather, the instabilities generate spiral arms which transport angular momentum and lead to dissipation and heating.
+The dissipation results in heating of the disk, which raises the sound speed and can lead to a stable self-gravitating state in which heating and cooling balance \citep{paczynski78}.
 On a longer time scale, angular momentum transport also leads to lower surface density and, again, enhanced stability \cite{lin90}.

 Given these consideration, when will a disk fragment? \citet{gammie01} used both analytic arguments and local numerical simulations to identify the {\em cooling time} as the control parameter determining whether a gravitationally unstable disk will fragment.
 For an annulus of the disk we can define the equivalent of the Kelvin-Helmholtz time scale for a star,